msjimc/RunningWindowsProgramsOnLinux/macOS.md

 # macOS

-Unlike the various Linux installation, macOS can not easily be run on a virtual machine so, WIne was installed on a 2012 macMIni running macOS Mojave 10.14.6.
+Unlike the various Linux installation, macOS can not easily be run on a virtual machine therefore Wine was installed on a 2012 macMini running macOS Mojave 10.14.6.
 Wine was installed with the aid of XQuarts 2.7.7, by downloading the "Wine Stable" package from [here](https://dl.winehq.org/wine-builds/macosx/download.html) and clicking on the package in the download folder.
 Newer versions of macOS (macOS Catalina (10.15.4) and later) install Wine using the "brew" application as described [here](https://wiki.winehq.org/MacOS).

 Once Wine was installed, circularMT.exe was downloaded and started by clicking on it in the downloads folder.
 When first used, Wine will run a configuration step which may take a while to run and also download wine-mono and wine-gecko before starting the Windows application (Figure 1).

+Since Mojave 10.14 was released in 2014, it uses old packages and so installs wine version 5.0.
+This is OK for many programs and newer versions of macOS will install newer versions of Wine.

 <hr />